 If any terms or wording I have used is confusing at all or anything seems unclear, please feel free to ask a question.
 I don't check everyday, but I do check in often, and would be happy to answer any questions or edit something that is unclear for you.....

 These instructions should enable the moderately skilled handy-person to produce a set of common rafters for any building.
 These instructions are for the moderately skilled.
-I have omitted basic steps on the safe use of the tools needed.
-If you are unfamiliar with tools, and the dangers they possess these instructions are not for you.
+I have omitted basic steps on the tools needed.

 Rafter stock will be determined by geographic location, the width of your building, and local building codes. . . .